-- Finalize the Regional Performance Incentive Project (CTOPM Grant) and develop a sole source regional GIS system from the two former MPOs/RPAs.
-This includes finalizing and refining CAMA and parcel data.
-This includes seeking out geospatial information from state agencies to ensure that up-to-date geospatial data is available for planning purposes. - Continued update of current demographic analysis for region transportation objectives, economic growth forecasting, land use analysis and methods for forecasting growth in population, households, and employment by town for underserved populations as well as general population. - Research and analyze data as a comprehensive update to RiverCOG's Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP).

-- Develop land use forecasting methods for the River region.
+- Continued update of current demographic analysis for region transportation objectives, economic growth forecasting, land use analysis and methods for forecasting growth in population, households, and employment by town for underserved populations as well as general population. - Research and analyze data for future updates to RiverCOG's Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP). - Develop land use forecasting methods for the region.
 Develop improved methods for allocating forecasted growth in population, households, and employment, including possible build out analysis for region. - Identify and map areas for transit oriented housing, specifically opportunities for affordable housing.
 This also includes Brownfield or Greyfield areas that could potentially be reclaimed for housing near rail stations or bus stops. - Other Data.
-Collect other data for CTDOT and others as needed. (example: HPMS, 536 Report, commuter lot counts, bridge data, accident locations, traffic counts) - Review and update new geospatial data base for regional bridges and overpasses (height weight -width) and road ROW restrictions. - Monitor and mapping of maritime traffic database for lower Connecticut River and shoreline towns as needed for harbor management planning and marinas. - Mapping and monitoring of invasive species in navigable waters. - Mapping and analysis of forestation and natural resources. - Collection of data for stormwater management as it relates to regional highway and roads. - Analysis of road data and transit data for the regional Bicycle-Pedestrian Plan, Bike/ped projects, corridor studies and the Transit Integration Study. - Collection and analysis of freight data and stakeholders. - Create a database and mapping for regional trail system including intermodal connection with existing transportation systems. - Mapping and data collection for underserved populations, health and assistance service centers, foodbanks, agriculture commodities and distribution. - Mapping and analysis of economic data, business sectors, freight distribution, and small business locations. - Develop a geospatial database and map tourism within the region - Work with CTDOT in the program/project design process in relation to planning and environmental linkages (PEL) to identify transportation issues with environmental concerns along corridors and for specific projects.
+Collect other data for CTDOT and others as needed. (example: HPMS, 536 Report, commuter lot counts, bridge data, crash locations, traffic counts) - Review and update new geospatial data base for regional bridges and overpasses (height weight width) and road ROW restrictions. - Monitor and mapping of maritime traffic database for lower Connecticut River and shoreline towns as needed for harbor management planning and marinas. - Mapping and monitoring of invasive species in navigable waters. - Mapping and analysis of forestation and natural resources. - Collection of data for stormwater management as it relates to regional highway and roads. - Analysis of road data and transit data for transportation planning programs and projects.
+Collection and analysis of freight data and stakeholders. - Create a database and mapping for regional trail system including intermodal connection with existing transportation systems. - Mapping and data collection for underserved populations, health and assistance service centers, foodbanks, agriculture commodities and distribution. - Mapping and analysis of economic data, business sectors, freight distribution, and small business locations. - Develop a geospatial database and map tourism within the region - Develop and advance data sharing principles for more efficient use of resources and enhanced policies and decision making towns as required FY 24/25 5.
+Trail mapping and database for intermodal connection with existing transportation modes FY 24/25 6.
+Monitor maritime traffic database including CT River Ferry statistics FY 22/25 7.
+Work with CTDOT on data for STP, LOTCIP, TIP/STIP, ACQ determinations, capital planning, etc. FY 24/25 8.
+Monitor and mapping of invasive species FY 24/25 9.
+Data collection associated with development of plans and studies FY 24/25 10.
+Mapping and data collection - regional housing, soils Greyfields, Brownfields, and utility infrastructure FY 24/25 11.
+Transit operations analysis and data collection FY 24/25 12.
+Transit capital analysis data collection FY 24/25 13.
+Regional roads condition survey and database FY 24/25 14.
+Create and maintain geospatial database EJ - Title VI populations and associated services FY 24/25 15.
+Create geospatial database for economic and agriculture business in the region and map FY 24/25 16.
+Develop a geospatial database and map tourism assets within the region FY 24/25

-PRODUC TS TIMELINE
+PRODUC PRODUCTS

-1. Maintenance and updates to(GIS) Parcel
+1. Maintenance and updates to (GIS) Parcel

 and Database for the River region.
-FY 22/23
+FY 24/25

 2. Continue updates of website with current data

-and maps FY 22/23
+and maps FY 24/25

-3. Integrate MTP update into Regional Plan

-of Conservation & Development DEC 2022

-4. Update regional demographic database FY 22/23
+3. Update regional demographic database FY 24/25

-5. Bicycle and pedestrian data support to member
+4. Bicycle and pedestrian data support to member

-towns as required FY 22/23

-6. Trail mapping and database for intermodal

-connection with existing transportation modes FY 22/23

-8. Monitor maritime traffic database

-including CT River Ferry statistics FY 22/23

-9. Work with CTDOT on data for STP, LOTCIP, TIP/STIP,